mayasaffron/Kaur-Health/README.md

 ## Blog app

-- As mentioned in the goals and user stories, it was important that this site struck a balance of business and community.
-A crucial aspect of creating the community element, was to have a blog on the site.
-As mentioned in the research seection, when i was looking at sites with similar messaging and brand identites, I was inundated with blogs.
+- As mentioned in the goals and user stories, this site needed to strike a balance of business and community.
+A crucial aspect of creating the community element was to have a blog on the site.
+As mentioned in the research section, when I was looking at sites with similar messaging and brand identities, I was inundated with blogs.
 This was even more inspiration to add blog functionality.
 - The blogs are available for any site visitor to browse, if you are not logged in, you can view all the blog posts and then click on them and be taken to the blog detail page, where you will also be able to view the comments on the post.
 - If you are logged in;
 - you can write a blog post.
 - you will have the option to view your blog posts, alone.
 - you will see links to edit and delete your blog posts, regardless of if you are viewing them on your blog page/ the blog detail/ all blog posts page.
 - comment on a post.
-- Similar to the product management functionality, if a user put another users name in the url, they were able to edit their blog post.
-However by adding some code to my templates I was able to defend against this.
+- Similar to the product management functionality, if a user put another users name in the URL, they were able to edit their blog post.
+However, by adding some code to my templates I was able to defend against this.

 ### comment on  Blog

 - comments of a post can be viewed if the user clicks on the blog post and is taken to the blog detail page.
 Here the user can also add a comment, however, if they are not authenticated, they cannot add a comment.

-- Initially i made a seperate view for the commenting functionality, however i deceided it would be better UX if the comment function could occur on the page of the blog post and not take users to a se[erate page.
-The nature of a comment is that it is fast and on topic, i worried that if the commenting functionality, meant that users needede to leave the page they were currently visiting, so that they could leave their on topic comment, it would ruin the flow of a users experience.
+- Initially, I made a separate view for the commenting functionality, however, I decided it would be better UX if the comment function could occur on the page of the blog post and not take users to a se[erate page.
+The nature of a comment is that it is fast and on topic, I worried that if the commenting functionality, meant that users needed to leave the page they were currently visiting so that they could leave their on-topic comment, it would ruin the flow of users experience.
-- I havent offered the user the option to edit or delete their comments, however in the future, if developing this site further, i would look into using AJAX requests, to give the user the ability to edit and delete their comments.
+- I haven't offered the user the option to edit or delete their comments, however in the future, if developing this site further, I would look into using AJAX requests, to give the user the ability to edit and delete their comments.

-## contact
+## contact page

-- Given that this site is not solely an ecommerce site, I thought it was necessary to have a contact form, Kaur health is multi faceted and relies on the openess of site visitors.
-I felt that if i didnt include a contavt form, I would lose the opportunity to create a rapport between Kaur health and the user.
+- Given that this site is not solely an e-commerce site, I thought it was necessary to have a contact form, Kaur health is multi-faceted and relies on the openness of site visitors.
+I felt that if I didn't include a contact form, I would lose the opportunity to create a rapport between Kaur health and the user.
-- The contact form is very simple and lives in the home app.
+- The contact form is very simple and lives in the Home app.
-- When a user submits the form, they will be taken to a reponse page, see a success message and recieve a copy of the message they sent on the email address they provided!
-I felt this was a personal and 'extra-mile' feature, again leading to users feeeling acknowledged, which in turn helps build community and rapport.
+- When a user submits the form, they will be taken to a response page, see a success message and receive a copy of the message they sent on the email address they provided!
+I felt this was a personal and 'extra mile feature, again leading to users feeling acknowledged, which in turn helps build community and rapport.
 - To protect the site owner, I used a honeypot field, designed to catch and prohibit spam mail from bots.
-A honeypot field is a field that is hidden on your contavt form, that a bot will not be anble to distinguish.
+A honeypot field is a field that is hidden on your contact form, that a bot will not be able to distinguish.
 When they try to fill it out, they will reach the error page and their spam mail will not be sent!
-- I could also use the honeypot admin functionality, which offers increased security and definsive programming.
-Anyone with minor developer exeprience will know that you just need to change a sites url and add admin to the end of the url to accesss the admin page.
-From there it would be easy to hack your way into the sites admin and cause some damage!
+- I could also use the honeypot admin functionality, which offers increased security and defensive programming.
+Anyone with minor developer experience will know that you just need to change a sites URL and add admin to the end of the URL to access the admin page.
+From there it would be easy to hack your way into the site's admin and cause some damage!
 To protect against this, honeypot admin, allows site owners to create a new admin area, whilst also providing a 'fake' admin area for bots/ hackers to attempt to login to!
-You will also be notified, how many login attempts there have been, so that you can guage whether this feature is fitting for your site or if you need to take extra measures to protect yourself.
+You will also be notified, how many login attempts there have been so that you can gauge whether this feature is fitting for your site or if you need to take extra measures to protect yourself.
-- I will definitely be using honeypot fields and honeypot admin functionality in the future, however for this project i felt that the honeypot field alone, would suffice.
+- I will be using honeypot fields and honeypot admin functionality in the future, however for this project I felt that the honeypot field alone, would suffice.
-- As i will only ever be sending a total of two emails from this view, it is not necessary, howevre if i was to develop this aspect more and send more than two emails from this view, i would opt to use the send mass mail wrapper from the django.core.mail module.
+- As I will only ever be sending a total of two emails from this view, it is not necessary, however, if I was to develop this aspect more and send more than two emails from this view, I would opt to use the send mass mail wrapper from the django.core.mail module.
-- for the backend wiring up, i dcided to use aws email, as opposoised to gmail.
+- for the backend wiring up, I decided to use aws email, as opposed to Gmail.
 I thought it made more sense as I was using aws to store the static and media files.
-It will be easier to track email and storage related issues, if they are all being hosted via amazon aws.
+It will be easier to track email and storage-related issues if they are all being hosted via amazon aws.

 ## Django-allauth features
-Base template for allauth has `Back to Home` button at the end of the page, for easy navigation for users.
+The base template for allauth has `Back to Home` button at the end of the page, for easy navigation for users.
 - Sign Up: The users will be asked to fill out `E-mail`, `User Name` and `Password` to create an account.
 When the sign up form is submitted, a verification email will be sent to the user's email address to complete the sign up process.
 - Log In: Users will be asked to input `User Name` or `Email`, and `Password` to login.
 If the user successfully logged in, a success message will pop up and redirect to the landing page.
 - Log out: Log out page is accessible from the site menu.
 After the user successfully signed out button on the sign out page, a success message will appear and redirect to the landing page.